evmos/evmos/docs/protocol/proto-docs.md

-<a name="evmos.fees.v1.MsgUpdateDevFeeInfoResponse"></a>
+<a name="evmos.fees.v1.MsgUpdateFeeResponse"></a>

-### MsgUpdateDevFeeInfoResponse
+### MsgUpdateFeeResponse
-MsgUpdateDevFeeInfoResponse defines the MsgUpdateDevFeeInfo response type
+MsgUpdateFeeResponse defines the MsgUpdateFee response type